-The mission of the Middlebury Community Public Library is to provide a comprehensive service for education, information, culture and recreation for citizens of all ages, through its collections, programs and special services.
+The mission of the Middlebury Community Public Library is to provide a comprehensive service for education, information, culture, and recreation for citizens of all ages, through its collections, programs and special services.

-The Middlebury Community Library will provide access to electronic information systems as is sufficient to fulfill its mission.
+The Middlebury Community Public Library will provide access to electronic information systems as is sufficient to fulfill its mission.
 The Internet and its available resources contain a wide variety of material and opinions from varied points of view.
-Many sites contain material that is inaccurate, defamatory; illegal or offensive to some people.
-Because it is technically impossible to prevent access to all objectionable resources, it is the responsibility of parents and guardians to monitor and guide their own children in the use of the internet.
+Many sites contain material that is inaccurate, defamatory, illegal or offensive to some people.
+Because it is technically impossible to prevent access to all objectionable resources, it is the responsibility of parents and guardians to monitor and guide their own children in the use of the Internet.

 While using computer and Internet services provided by the Middlebury Community Public Library, persons of all ages shall: